 Besides all the comforts and sea sports facilities that you can find in Rethymno’s organized beach, you will also see certain spots on the beach that have been marked and cordoned off with ropes.
 Rethymno is one of the nesting areas of the protected turtle Caretta Caretta and this is where they lay their eggs.
 Please try to avoid those places and do not disturb the nests.

-The fortified Arkadi Monastery is 23 km south of Rethymno town and is the ultimate symbol of Cretan resistance to the Ottomans.
+The fortified Arkadi Monastery is one of the best day trips from Rethymno.
+It is 23 km south of the town and is the ultimate symbol of Cretan resistance to the Ottomans.
 It is a Greek Orthodox monastery, built in the 16th century with unique Roman and baroque architectural elements.

 The excavations started in 1985 and have brought to light several monuments dating from geometric times (1100-750 BC) to paleochristianic times (early Byzantine era).
 You will see the ruins of:

-Margarites is a traditional mountainous village built on the north slope of Psiloritis Mt, north of ancient Eleftherna.
-It features beautiful stone houses, gardens, and flowers, where the main decoration is all kinds of handmade ceramics.
-Discover the many tasteful little shops that sell artifacts made by local ceramic artists.
+Margarites is another fantastic day trip from Rethymno, getting to know a traditional mountainous village built on the north slope of Psiloritis Mt, north of ancient Eleftherna.
+You’ll find charming stone houses, gardens filled with flowers, and numerous handmade ceramics decorating the place.
+Don’t miss the cute little shops selling artworks by local ceramic artists.

 Chania has the popular Samaria Gorge whereas Rethymno has Kourtaliotiko which ends up in one of the most impressive beaches in Crete, Preveli Beach.
 If you travel south, towards the Libyan Sea, you will get to the 7.2-km-long Kourtaliotiko gorge, a place of exceptional natural beauty.